davizanna/davizanna/README.md

-- 👋 Hi, I’m @davizanna
+- 👋 Hi, I’m @davidezaninello
-- 👀 I’m interested in Dj
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning music production
+- 🌱 I’m currently learning how to create AI Agents
-- 💞️ I’m looking to collaborate on a track
+- 💞️ I’m looking to collaborate on a project
-- 📫 How to reach me --> prodbyzanna@gmail.com or ig: dj_zanna
+- 📫 How to reach me --> davidezaninello118@gmail.com or ig: davidezaninello_

 <!---
 davizanna/davizanna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.